-The property owner or the owner's authorized representative shall file an application for a Temporary Use Permit with the Planning division at least ten days prior to the date the proposed use takes place.
-Special events must submit application thirty days prior to date the proposed use takes place.
+The property owner or the owner's authorized representative shall file an application for a Temporary Use Permit with the Planning division at least 30 days prior to the date the proposed use takes place.
 Non-profit organizations or other organizations with verifiable tax-exempt status are not subject to any fees associated with a Temporary Use Permit.
 For reoccurring temporary uses, the property owner or the owner's authorized representative shall file a single application for a Temporary Use Permit with the Planning Division with the predetermined dates at least ten days prior to the first predetermined date of the proposed use to take place.
 All reoccurring temporary uses may be approved for predetermined dates for up to three calendar months.